Byrjal/Headset-Detection/README.md

 This project takes `.csv` data files from scattering parameters measured from the headset (using a network analyser) and utilises different machine learning models to detect or differentiate between the two states: the user wearing the headset or not (e.g. placed on a table).

+The current software is configured to use S11 amplitude, focus on a narrowed frequency range (1.880-1.930 GHz), and perform binary classification.
+During development, different configurations were tested, including the full frequency range, various downsampling steps, and the use of additional S-parameters and phase data.
+However, the main goal of this software was to evaluate whether just the S11 amplitude in a narrowed frequency band would be sufficient for accurate classification - and results indicate that it is.
+All machine learning models achieved high accuracy, with the only exception of the Naive Bayes classifier (which is the most simple of them all).
+Downsampling was also tested and did not significantly degrade performance.

+The software is not limited to the current configuration, as parameter configurations also supports full or partial frequency ranges, downsampling at custom steps, different machine learning models, cross-validation, and work with other columns from the data (e.g. phase or both amplitude and phase).
+However, generalisation to other headsets or data measurements can be a limitation, but the software is expected to work well as long as S11 remains the primary input.

 ## Getting Started
 The project consists of:
 - `main.py`: Loads data, trains, and evaluates models.
 Calls the following three files.